mrpanzerr/bidding-app/README.md

   - Descriptions and work breakdowns
   - Real-time total calculations
 - Rename or delete projects and calculators instantly
-- (Coming soon) Generate a printable bid-ready document with full cost breakdown
+- Generate a printable bid-ready document with full cost breakdown.
+  - This includes PDF and Excel exports of project total breakdown, material list and labor estimations.

 It’s built to feel familiar to contractors — simple, clear, and focused — while saving them hours of manual work.

 ---

-## Current Status

-- Core functionality is working and deployed
-- Firebase backend is fully connected for real-time data sync
-- UI is clean but minimal — visual polish is on the roadmap
-- User authentication is set up on Firebase but not yet integrated
-- Roadmap features (printable summaries, role-based access, import/export tools) are planned and in progress
-- ESLint is configured and enforced
-- App currently relies on a combination of manual testing across workflows to ensure reliability, with plans to focus on automated testing in the future

----

 ## Features

 > **Project & Calculator Management**
-- Create, rename, and delete projects
+- Create, rename, and delete projects to organize construction bids
-- Add calculators per project with nested pricing and descriptions
+- Add detailed calculators per project, including nested pricing and descriptions
-- Real-time total calculations
+- Real-time total calculations for fast, accurate estimates

+> **Estimation Tools**
+- Material and labor calculators tailored for construction bids
+- Instant PDF and Excel exports for client-ready proposals

-> **Data Handling**
+> **Data Handling & Collaboration**
-- Firestore-backed database for live sync
+- Firestore-backed database with live sync for seamless collaboration
-- All calculations persist instantly — no refresh needed
+- All calculations persist instantly — no refresh required
-- Vercel deployment with live updates

-> **Roadmap**
-- PDF export for client-ready bids
+- Deployed on Vercel for reliable, always-up-to-date access

+> **User Access & Security**
-- Role-based login (e.g., estimator vs. admin)
+- Role-based login with admin access for secure, multi-user environments

-- New calculator types (materials, labor, transportation)
-- Firebase seed data for easier setup
-- Full UI redesign focused on readability and mobile usability
+> **User Interface**
+- Intuitive, user-friendly interface designed for efficiency and readability

 ---